Existence proofs of traveling wave solutions on an infinite strip for the suspension bridge equation and proof of orbital stability: Results

 \section{Results}

-In this section, we present the main results of the paper, which consist of rigorous, computer-assisted bounds on numerical approximations to \eqref{eq : suspension bridge equation}.
-These approximate solutions were obtained using Newton's method, initialized with carefully constructed guesses based on approximations in the periodic setting described in \cite{Aalst2024}.
+In this section, we present computer-assisted proofs for the existence of solutions to \eqref{eq : suspension bridge equation} with boundary conditions \eqref{eq : neumann boundary conditions}.
+To do so, we begin with approximate solutions obtained by Newton's method and initialized with carefully constructed guesses based on approximations in the periodic setting described in \cite{Aalst2024}.
 To extend the initial guesses in the periodic case to the infinite setting, we project them into the kernel of matrix $\mathcal{T}$, as described in Section \ref{sec:constructionu0}.

 By combining these new approximations with the estimates established in the previous section, we obtain a validated proof of existence for solutions to the suspension bridge equation within explicitly controlled error bounds.
-This leads to the following theorem statement: \begin{theorem} For $c=1.2$, $d=(\frac{\pi}{0.06},\frac{\pi}{0.24})$, $N_0=(150,80)$, $N=(40,40)$, there exists a solution $\tilde{u} \in \mathcal{H}$ to \eqref{eq : suspension bridge equation} on $\mathbb{R} \times (-d_2,d_2)$ with Neumann boundary conditions in the $x_2$-direction such that
+This leads to the following theorem statement: \begin{theorem} For $c=1.2$, $d=(\frac{\pi}{0.06},\frac{\pi}{0.24})$, $N_0=(150,80)$, $N=(40,40)$, there exists a solution $\tilde{u} \in \mathcal{H} \cap C^\infty(\Omega)$ to \eqref{eq : suspension bridge equation} on $\Omega$ with boundary conditions \eqref{eq : neumann boundary conditions} in the $x_2$-direction such that

 where $\bu$ is a numerically computed approximation visualized in Figure \ref{fig:proof}.
-Moreover, $D\mathbb{F}(\tilde{u}) : L^2(\Omega) \to L^2(\Omega)$ possesses exactly one negative eigenvalue and $\theta >0$, where $\theta$ is given in \eqref{def : definition of theta}.
+Moreover, $D\mathbb{F}(\tilde{u}) : \mathcal{H} \to L^2(\Omega)$ possesses exactly one negative eigenvalue and $\theta >0$, where $\theta$ is given in \eqref{def : definition of theta}.
 Finally, $\tilde{u}$ is orbitally stable. \end{theorem} \begin{proof} Recall that $\nu$ and $N^\mathrm{FFT}$ are defined in Section \ref{sec:nonlin}.
 We choose $\nu=(1.1,1.1)$ and $N^\mathrm{FFT}=(512,512)$.
 Finitely many cosine coefficients of the approximate solution $\bu$, visualized in Figure \ref{fig:proof}, can be found in the code in \cite{julia_our_code}.
-We report the values for the bounds in floating point numbers displaying four decimals.
+We report the values for the bounds in floating point numbers displaying finitely many decimals.
 We have

 Letting $\tilde{u}$ denote the zero of $\mathbb{F}$, we apply Theorem \ref{thm:existence} to obtain the error bound